Rheumatoid Arthritis: Diagnosis, Treatment Information

 Most regular arthritis is caused by the wearing down of the joints due to older age and overuse.
-Rheumatoid, sometimes even affecting young people is called Juvenile Rheumatoid Arthritis, an autoimmune disease.

-What is the difference between Rheumatoid arthritis and Rheumatism
+Difference Between Rheumatoid arthritis and Rheumatism

-Rheumatism or Rheumatic disorder is a non-specific term for medical problems affecting the heart, bones, joints, kidney, skin and lung.
+Rheumatism or Rheumatic disorder is a non-specific term for medical problems affecting the heart, bones, joints, kidney, skin, and lung.
 The study of, and therapeutic interventions in, such disorders is called rheumatology.

 When rheumatoid arthritis strikes, then the result would be an almost permanent pain in the affected area.
 And if this disease is not addressed accordingly, it becomes possible that its patient would suffer from lasting joint damages and eventual loss of their mobility functions.
 In other words, people with rheumatoid arthritis may become disabled.